-Join Ron Davis for an in-depth discussion in this video What is the BI stack?, part of Microsoft Business Intelligence Stack Fundamentals.
+Join Ron Davis for an in-depth discussion in this video What is the BI stack?, part of Learning Microsoft Business Intelligence Stack.

 Personal Business Intelligence is focused on Excel.
 Within Excel, what you're going to be using is Power Pivot and some of the other Power add-ins.
 To enable Power Pivot, you're going to go into file, options, add-ins, com add-ins, and you just place a check next to Power Pivot for Excel 2013.
 By the way, if you have the 2010 version, it'll say just Power Pivot, but either way it's Power Pivot.